Total Cost of Ownership

 Ongoing VPN Maintenance

 VPN Devices require continual updating and refinement – expect ongoing maintenance, after hours updating and security patching.
+As noted by Network Computing Magazine – “Setting up, configuring, and managing access for a VPN takes a significant amount of time and can be an immense drain on IT resources”.

 Plan on providing technical support time to setup VPN Software on end user devices at a minimum of 30-60 Minutes per device with basic training for initial setup and an average of 15 Minutes/User per month for ongoing support.